 Is also the founder of numerous educational, cultural and peace institutions.
 Has published more than 100 works.
 Mahatma Gandhi is one of the most frequently cited world figures in his writings, speeches and guidance to the membership.

 Is a member of a large number of national and international organizations.
 Is associated, along with other eminent personalities, with the founding of the Gandhi Institute for Reconciliation whose objectives include "to heal and revive human hearts and minds deeply wounded by violent ideologies.”

-Has received numerous doctorates, awards and distinctions including the Commendation for Peace and Human Rights Contributions, Nelson R. Mandela School of Medicine, University of Natal (South Africa); Tagore Peace Award (India); Simon Wiesen Thai Centre International Tolerance Award (USA); Rosa Parks Humanitarian Award (USA); UNHCR Humanitarian Award and the United Nations Peace Award.
+Has received numerous doctorates, awards and distinctions including the Commendation for Peace and Human Rights Contributions, Nelson R. Mandela School of Medicine, University of Natal (South Africa); Tagore Peace Award (India); Simon Wiesen Thai Centre International Tolerance Award (USA); Rosa Parks Humanitarian Award (USA); United Nation Higher Commissioner for Refugees (UNHCR) Humanitarian Award and the United Nations Peace Award.